KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 ## General
 We will be mainly focusing on certain aspects of the game to test.<br>
-These include..
+These include.

 ### In Game
 * Player spawn is correct not glitching.
 * Player movement is working correctly.
 * Player's attack is working and can defeat the enemies.
 * Enemies are not to overpowered on levels so the player can progress.
-* Enemies's are spawning in correct locations.
+* Enemies are spawning in correct locations.
 * Enemies are getting harder to defeat when the player progresses.
 * Health pickups increase the players health.
 * Player must stay inbound of the screen.
 * Game is easy to understand and learn if a new player attempts the game.
-* Hit box for player and enemy are correct , only takes damage if they enemy/player s directly hit.
+* Hit box for player and enemy are correct, only takes damage if they enemy/player s directly hit.
-* Pause menu working with player being allowed to change settings, exit level , restart the game and save game.
+* Pause menu working with player being allowed to change settings, exit level, restart the game, and save game.

 ### Menu
 * Once the player presses "Play Game" they are brought to the first level.